-A method for quasi-optically combining the output power of MESFETs in which drain and source leads couple directly to the radiated field is introduced.
+A new method for quasi-optically combining the output power of MESFET's is presented in which drain and source leads couple directly to the radiated field.
 The design consists of a planar grid of devices placed in a Fabry-Perot cavity.
-Capacitive feedback is provided to the gate, allowing oscillation at much higher frequencies than previous grids.
-The oscillation frequency is dependent on the device characteristics, M+e resonator cavity, and the symmetries of the grid.
+Capacitive feedback is provided to the gate.
+This is in contrast to previous MESFET grid designs where the radiated electric field was coupled to the drain and gate currents .
+The new gate-feedback grids can oscillate at much higher frequencies than these previous grids.
+The oscillation frequency is dependent on the device characteristics, the resonator cavity, and is also a function of the symmetries of the grid.
 A transmission-line model for the grid is discussed and used to design two oscillator arrays.
+Experimental results are presented for oscillator grids operating at X-band and Ku-band.
 A 16-element grid has produced 335 mW of power at 11.6 GHz with a DC-to-RF conversion efficiency of 20%.
 This design was scaled to produce a 36-element grid oscillator with output power of 235 mW at 17 GHz.
-These results represent a significant improvement in the performance of planar grid oscillators.
-The planar configuration of the grid is very convenient for monolithic integration and is easily scalable to millimeter-wave frequencies.
+These results represent a significant improvement in the performance of planar grid oscillators which were previously limited to an operating frequency of 5 GHz and output power of 6 mW per device when using the same transistor.
+In addition, the planar configuration of the grid is very convenient for monolithic integration and is easily scalable to Millimeter Wave frequencies.

 |Number of pages||7|